By Rebecca Gardon

 Fresh fish is a beautiful thing.
-At Catalina Offshore Products we specialize in fish caught off the West Coast, from Baja California, Southern California and up into the Pacific Northwest.
-Our processing plant is the first stop for fishermen landing in San Diego, which means much of our seafood is as fresh as you can get – unless you get it straight from the boat!
+At Catalina Offshore Products we specialize in species found along the West Coast, from Baja and Southern California to the Pacific Northwest.
+Working directly with local fishermen means our processing plant is often the first stop from the docks, which makes much of our seafood as fresh as it gets.
 But what if your favorite fish is not in season or simply isn’t available?
 Try looking to frozen offerings.

 The biggest advantage of properly frozen seafood is that it enables you to enjoy your favorite varieties year round.
 Fact is, a lot of frozen fish today compares in quality to never-frozen fish.
 A good percentage of fish served in sushi bars has been previously frozen to maintain color and quality.
 Many fresh catches are immediately processed and frozen at very low temps, frequently right on board the vessel.
 The key to getting quality frozen seafood, is knowing your source.